 Baby minds are precious gifts entrusted to caregivers for developing.
-Only in the security of a warm and nurturing relationship and a richly stimulated environment will a child become all he can be.
+Only in the security of a warm and nurturing relationship and a richly stimulating environment will a child become all he can be.

 The brain is built of billions of cells called neurons.
 Each neuron has extensions or dendrites, which branch out to make connections with each other.
 These connections are called synapses.
 This is what allows all brain activity such as language, thought process, motor control, etc. Synapses are the wiring system of the brain.

 Making neural connections (synapses) is the way a brain grows.
-During the first two years of life synapses develop significantly.
+During the first two years of life, synapses develop significantly.
 Some of this growth happens automatically with maturation.
-A more significant amount of brain development or building a brain’s neural connections relies on a child’s individual experiences.
+A more significant amount of brain development or building a brain’s neural connections rely on a child’s individual experiences.
 This is where a child relies on parents and caregivers to provide the experiences needed for brain growth.

 Synapses develop rapidly from birth.
 When we provide the child with the needed experiences, connections are being made and enforced.
 Synaptic connections that are exercised and used grow stronger, multiply and develop strong and stable connections.

 Affectionate embraces build strong emotional bonds and secure, trusting relationships.
 Early loving experiences are critical to intellectual development.
 When caregivers provide children with lots of things to see and hear, they are not only happier, they are also getting important early learning experiences.